What if instead of asking, “What’s wrong with my child?” We asked, “What’s going on with my child?”

 By the time children reach adolescence, the number of neural synapses decreases from one thousand trillion to five hundred trillion in a process called neural pruning.

-Epigenetics says that while our genetics provides a blueprint for development, it’s actually our environment that greatly influences the build - aka the wiring - of the brain.
+Epigenetics says that while our genetics provide a blueprint for development, it’s our environment that greatly influences the build - aka the wiring - of the brain.
 Each time a pathway is repeated, it is reinforced.
 In this way, experience over genetics directly influences whether a synapse is active or inactive.

 This is one of the reasons Mother Nature gifted us with parents - to provide safety and attachment for their young to keep the cycle of life cycling!